- 1 Inbound Marketing Funnel

-Sales funnels are important paths or journeys that prospective customers would take to find your company, convert into a lead, and buy your products or services.
-Funnels help shape, track, and improve on potential or actual customer journeys.
-Also known as the buyer’s journey, the customer journey can occur offline, online or a combination of both.
-Sales funnels, also known as purchase funnels, have been well-established as strategic marketing and sales components over the last hundred years.
-They’re an effective way to map out and hone in on your marketing strategy, especially for websites and online content assets, due to the ability to implement testing and data tracking for smarter updates.
+Sales or purchase funnels have been well-established as strategic marketing and sales components over the last hundred years.
+They’re an effective way to map out and hone in on your marketing strategy, especially for websites and online content assets, due to data testing and tracking capabilities.

-The inbound marketing sales funnel is powered by buyer persona research and user data that informs marketers on what messages to use, when, and where.
+The inbound marketing sales funnel and the underlying content used to create the funnel are powered by buyer persona research and user data that informs marketers on what messages to use, when, and where.

 The inbound marketing sales funnel is broken up into 3 sections: